-Surplus Lines Brokers Regulatory Information
+Surplus Lines Brokers

-§ 38.2-4809.1.
-The assessment covers the expense of maintaining the Bureau of the Commission responsible for administering the insurance laws of this Commonwealth.
-The minimum Annual Surplus Lines Brokers Assessment is $300 and is required of every licensed broker even if no business was transacted.
-Failure to file the report and pay the assessment by March 1, will subject you to a penalty of $50 per day from the due date until filed and a 10% late payment penalty.
+Surplus Lines Brokers are required to file the Annual Surplus Lines Brokers Maintenance Assessment Report and pay the appropriate assessment by March 1.
+The minimum Annual Surplus Lines Brokers Assessment is $300 and is required even if no business was transacted.
+Failure to file the report and pay the assessment by March 1 will result in a filing fine of $50 per day from the due date until filed, and a 10% late payment penalty plus interest.

 Once you enter in your Virginia Broker license number, then the report will populate your demographic information and automatically calculate the assessment amount due (minimum of $300) based on the taxable premium entered.
 You can print the report and mail it with a check to the address noted on the report, or you can file and pay electronically by selecting the File and Pay Assessment button.

 Surplus Lines Brokers shall provide a Notice to Insured (Form SLB-9), stating that insurance is not placed with a licensed insurer and therefore, is not protected under the Virginia Property and Casualty Insurance Guaranty Association.

 Surplus Lines Brokers must keep records in accordance with §38.2-4807 of the Code of Virginia.
 Records shall be kept open at all reasonable times for examination by the Commission without notice for a period of not less than five years.
 Surplus Lines coverage must be placed only with unlicensed insurers approved by the Commission or included on the NAIC Quarterly Listing of Alien Surplus Lines Insurers.

 The Surplus Lines Broker license must be renewed prior to July 1 of each year.
 The renewal period opens 90 days prior to the expiration date of the license.
 Failure to renew will result in termination of the license effective June 30.
 Online renewal is now open.